Biscay: Juntas Generales

+Foral Diputation

+The Foral Diputation has an executive function and regulatory authority in Biscay.
+The Foral Diputation is configured by a General Deputy, who currently is Unai Rementeria (PNV) and who is chosen by the Juntas Generales and by the rest of deputies.

 Administrative divisions

 Historical

 Historically, Biscay was divided into merindades (called eskualdeak in Basque), which were two, the Constituent ones and the ones incorporated later.

 The constituent ones were (the number indicates their position on the map):